Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 The calculations allow correct positions and orientations for every segment of a move, like RTCP.
 It is however important to have a good path planner on the CAM side.

-# CoreXY or CoreXZ in CNC 5 axis mode
+# CoreXY or CoreXZ 5 axis

 A new configuration option allows to set most configuration settings fast: